red-scorp/ag-panel/README.md

   - ✓ Hex String dump of UART input
   - ✓ Unit Tests for main components

-Please refer to *'config.h'* and *'config_adv.h'* for the most up-to-date information on supported configurations.
+Please refer to *config.h* and *config_adv.h* for the most up-to-date information on supported configurations.

 ## Current Status